 9. And finally, we need our claws to defend ourselves.
 If you’ve ever been scratched by a cat, you already know that.
-But what you might not know is that declawed cats are not defenseless.
-They can swat really hard and do a lot of damage with their front paws.
+But what you might not know is that declawing a cat doesn’t leave him defenseless.
+Delawed cats can swat really hard and do a lot of damage with their front paws.
 And with their main line of defense, their claws, gone, many declawed cats defend themselves by biting.

 Something else you might not know is that declawing a cat is illegal in many countries, including England, Scotland, Wales, Ireland, Sweden and Israel.
 Why not check out the entire list.
 It’s long!